The bi-graded structure of Symmetric Algebras with applications to Rees rings: Explicit generators for when .

 We are now ready to prove the main result of this section.
-Adopt Data \ref{data4} with $k$ a field closed under the taking of square root.
+Adopt Data \ref{data4} with $k$ a field closed under taking square roots.
+According to Remark~\ref{R5.2}, we may assume that the parametrization $\mathbb P_k^1 \twoheadrightarrow \mathcal C$ is birational.
 We know from Corollary \ref{B-mod} -- see also Tables \ref{tbl2} and \ref{tbl3} -- that there exist bi-homogeneous elements $g_{(i,j)}\in \mathcal A_{(i,j)}$ such that the minimal generating set of the $B$-module $\mathcal A$ is given by

 The element $g_{(0,d_1+d_2)}$ is the resultant of $g_1$ and $g_2$, when these polynomials are viewed as homogeneous forms in $S[x,y]$ of degree $d_1$ and $d_2$, respectively.
-In Theorem \ref{goal5} we record explicit formula for the rest of the $g_{(i,j)}$ from (\ref{gens}).
+In Theorem \ref{goal5} we record explicit formulas for the rest of the $g_{(i,j)}$ from (\ref{gens}).
 According to Observation \ref{modify}, we may assume that the first column of $\varphi$ has one of two forms.
 The linear form $c_{w,2}$ of $S$ is defined in (\ref{g}) by the equation